cstoner-arizona/SFWE510SemesterProject/deployment.md

-# AWS Deployment Guide - Skate Spots Application
+# AWS EKS Deployment Guide - Skate Spots Application

-This guide walks you through deploying the Skate Spots microservices application to AWS using ECS Fargate.
+This guide walks you through deploying the Skate Spots microservices application to AWS using Amazon EKS (Elastic Kubernetes Service).

 ## Table of Contents